mse1im/Pong-game/README.md

 * Make chrome extension.
 * Give ball trail effect.
 * Save the game when pressed p and on http://corporate.lcwaikiki.com/hakkimizda page we can contuniue from where we saved after we paste your code in console

-### Please take the following into consideration: ###
-* The project will be tested on https://www.lcwaikiki.com/tr-TR/TR, so please develop it accordingly.
-(It can be an extension or run by pasting it in console).
-* The project will be deployed on bitbucket, you can clone the URL below along with the Repository onto your local environment.
-* After you’ve cloned the project, create a branch with your name under the Master branch, the created branch name should be in givenName-sirName format (e.g ian-brandon)
-* At the end of the project all changes made should be sent to the branch under the comment “FINAL COMMIT”.
-We will be evaluating the projects depending on what’s under this comment.
-* Repository URL: git clone https://bitbucket.org/insider-optimus/insdr-pong-game.git